 A passenger typically receives two pieces of tickets (a base fare ticket and a supplement ticket), although in some situations the two tickets are combined into a single ticket.
 If multiple trains are involved, there can be more than two tickets (one supplement ticket for each train).

-Starting on September 30, 2017, it became possible to use IC cards, including Suica, Pasmo and Icoca, on the Tokaido-Sanyo Shinkansen.
-In order to do so, the IC card has to be registered at a dedicated website (an English app will be released on October 30) alongside a credit card.
-Afterwards, it is necessary to purchase a shinkansen ticket online before being able to pass through the shinkansen ticket gates with your registered IC card.
-Fares are discounted by 200 yen when using this service and are charged to the registered credit card rather than subtracted from the IC card's balance.
+In autumn 2017, it became possible to use IC cards, including Suica, Pasmo and Icoca, on the Tokaido-Sanyo Shinkansen.
+In order to do so, an IC card and a credit card have to be registered on an English app or a Japanese website.
+Afterwards, it is possible to purchase shinkansen tickets online and use the registered IC card to pass through the shinkansen ticket gates.
+Shinkansen fares are discounted by 200 yen when using this service and are charged to the registered credit card rather than subtracted from the IC card's balance.
 Unfortunately, the English app is currently available only in Australia, Hong Kong, Malaysia, Singapore, Taiwan, Thailand and the United States.
 Note also that Japan Rail Pass users will not be able to use this system to make seat reservations.

-On all other shinkansen lines (except the Kyushu Shinkansen), the "Mobile Suica" app can be used on mobile phones to ride the shinkansen in eastern and northern Japan; however, the app is only available in Japanese and on phones that support the Osaifu Keitai functionality.
+Finally, the "Mobile Suica" app can be used on mobile phones to ride the shinkansen in eastern and northern Japan; however, the app is only available in Japanese and on phones that support the Osaifu Keitai functionality.

 The Japan Rail Pass can be used on all shinkansen trains except Nozomi and Mizuho trains and covers all the fees involved.
 Seat reservations can be made for free at ticket counters.
 Pass holders will receive a seat reservation ticket that indicates the reserved seat.
 They need no tickets besides their rail pass when using non-reserved seats.
 Similar to the nationwide Japan Rail Pass, there are numerous regional passes that also cover some shinkansen trains.